GoFetchDeliveries/Tasks/README.md

 * Create four sections:

   * *Overview*: In a couple of sentences, write the description of the issue.
-Include the version of the iOS app or the name of the web browser.
+Include the version of the iOS app, iPhone model for an iOS bug or the name of the web browser and OS for a web bug.

   * *How to reproduce*: Write steps necessary to reproduce the problem.